Hurricane Florence churns toward Bermuda as Gordon soaks U.S. - WDEF

-Hurricane Florence became the first major storm of the 2018 Atlantic hurricane season Wednesday as it moved on a path that could take it toward Bermuda.
-Florence has been downgraded to a category 3 hurricane with sustained winds of 115 mph.
+Hurricane Florence, which had strengthened into the first major hurricane of the 2018 Atlantic hurricane season, weakened to a Category 1 storm Thursday as it moved on a path toward Bermuda.
+As of 5 p.m.
+ET Thursday, the storm had maximum sustained winds of 80 mph but was expected to reintensify Friday, the National Hurricane Center said.

+Large swells from Florence are expected to hit Bermuda starting Friday, and portions of the U.S. East Coast over the weekend.
+Life-threatening surf and rip tides are possible.

-The eye of the hurricane is centered about less about 1,170 miles east-southeast of Bermuda as Florence moves in a northwest direction at 12 mph.
-That path is expected to continue through the night, when it’s forward speed is expected to decrease in speed.
+There is great uncertainty about Florence’s track beyond day 5.
+The eye of the hurricane was located 1,050 miles east-southeast of Bermuda as of 5 p.m.
+ET Thursday and the storm is moving northwest at 10 mph.

 If Florence continues its current track across the Atlantic, it is likely to hit Bermuda.
-It should also miss Puerto Rico – located nearly 1,600 miles southwest – who started the 2018 Atlantic hurricane season with 11,000 still without power restored from Hurricane Maria last year.
+It should also miss Puerto Rico – located nearly 1,600 miles southwest – which started the 2018 Atlantic hurricane season with its electrical grid and other infrastructure still under repairs from Hurricane Maria last year.
 The situation was recently criticized in a federal report.

 Hurricane Florence Warnings and Watches